flaneurette/Health-Library/Documents/Gasses/CO.md

 Maintenance:
 - Test alarms monthly using the test button
 - Replace batteries as needed
-- CO alarms have a lifespan of 5-7 years—check manufacturer recommendations
+- CO alarms have a lifespan of 5-7 years-check manufacturer recommendations
 - Replace expired alarms immediately
 - Never cover alarms with furniture or drapes

 Important notes:
 - CO alarms are designed to alarm BEFORE life-threatening levels are reached
 - Standard alarms won't sound below 30 ppm
-- Alarms won't sound immediately at moderate levels—they're time-weighted
+- Alarms won't sound immediately at moderate levels-they're time-weighted
 - Tent/camping CO alarms may not work as effectively as residential models

 ### Alarm Response Standards (UL 2034)